AtmaHou/Sequence-to-Sequence-User-Simulator/README.md

 # Sequence to Sequence User Simulator
 ## Introduction
-    This is a implement of Layla's short paper of Interspeech 2016 Mapper is not included, which makes the result much higher comparing to the paper's report.
+    This is a implement of Layla's short paper of Interspeech 2016 Mapper is not included, which makes it a different task and the result much higher comparing to the paper's report.
 ## Requirements
     - Tensorflow
     - Keras